IEEEBerkeley/hope-www/schedule.rst

 Course Schedule Spring 2020
 ===========================

 Please note that all lab and project assignments should be submitted to their appropriate BCourses assignment.
-Please refer to the class BCourses for specific due times and such
+Please refer to the class BCourses for specific due times.
+Labs are due by the end of class on the specific class week.

 +--------+------------+----------------------------------------------------------+---------------------------------------------------+--------+---------------------------------------+--------------+
 | Week # | Class Date | Topic                                                    | Lab                                               | due by | Project                               | due by       |